García’s homer in 10th gives Rangers 7-5 win over Astros

-ARLINGTON, Texas (AP)Adolis Garcia hit a three-run homer in the bottom of the 10th inning, giving the Texas Rangers a 7-5 victory over Houston on Friday night after Astros starter Tyler Ivey was spared a loss in his major league debut against his hometown team.
+The 28-year-old Cuban rookie hit a three-run homer in the bottom of the 10th inning, giving the Rangers a 7-5 victory after the Astros rallied to spare rookie starter Tyler Ivey a loss in front of more family and friends than he could count.

 Garcia’s opposite-field shot to right came with two outs after the Astros had rallied with a three-run eighth and gone ahead in the top of the 10th on Texas third baseman Brock Holt’s second error of the game.

-Garcia’s homer was the team-leading 12th for the 28-year-old Cuban rookie.
+Garcia’s homer was the team-leading 12th.
 And it marked the first game-ending home run in the history of year-old Globe Life Field, giving the Rangers just their second win in 11 games.

+”Just trying to stick to the plan,” Garcia said through a translator. ”I’ve always been doing the same.
+Just kind of staying in the same routine and good things are happening.”

-Slugger Joey Gallo kept the inning going with a walk from Bryan Abreu (2-3), who was an out away from his first career save.
+Slugger Joey Gallo kept the inning going with his third walk of the game, this one off Bryan Abreu (2-3) when the Houston right-hander was an out away from his first career save.

-Jose Altuve extended his hitting streak to 15 games with tying single in Houston’s three-run eighth.
-It ensured a no-decision for Ivey, who had a large group of family and friends in a suite about 40 miles from where he was a high school standout.
+Garcia drove a 1-0 fastball into the third row in right field, nodding toward his teammates in the dugout as he tossed the bat in their direction and headed toward first after finishing off his second five-RBI game of the season.

+”That’s pretty much the recipe right now,” Gallo said. ”Get on base for that guy.
+He’s as hot as they come right now.”

 Ian Kennedy came on to face Altuve with two outs, and the Texas closer ended up with his first blown save of the season in 12 opportunities when the Houston star hit a liner to left center.